Best Hendersonville NC Restaurants Guide

 - Umi Sushi (Japanese)

-Massive windows at the back of the two-story warehouse allow visitors a look at their production and bottling process.
-And the first thing you see when you walk in is the sheer array of cider flavors they have available (all of which are made with fruit from Henderson County apple orchards) by the case.
+Massive windows at the back of the 2-story warehouse allow visitors a look at their production and bottling process.
+And the first thing you see when you walk in is the sheer array of cider flavors they have available (all made with fruit from Henderson County apple orchards) by the case.

 You place your order at the expansive bar (which also offers local craft beer), with food made by the Bold Bites Mobile Kitchen.
-Then you can either sit inside or outside in their Cider Garden, which is dog-friendly.
+Then you can sit inside or outside in their dog-friendly Cider Garden.

-We highly recommend trying one of their two Cider Tasting Flights.
-Each features four different varieties ranging from dry, crisp, almost Champagne-like cider to seasonal fruit flavors like Blackberry and Watermelon.
+We recommend trying one of their Cider Tasting Flights.
+Each features 4 varieties ranging from dry, crisp, almost Champagne-like cider to seasonal fruit flavors like Blackberry and Watermelon.

 READ MORE: Exploring The 12 Best Asheville NC Breweries

-It’s not often that we stay at a hotel where the restaurant is as noteworthy as the accommodations.
-But The Henderson Hotel– a 17-room bed and breakfast in downtown Hendersonville– is not your typical hotel.
+It’s not often that we stay at hotels where the restaurant is as noteworthy as the accommodations.
+But the Henderson Hotel– a 17-room bed and breakfast in downtown Hendersonville– is not your typical hotel.